xraySMULu/the-big-squeeze/README.md

-# The Big Squeeze: The Effect of Inflation on Housing and Unemployment
+# The Big Squeeze: The Effect of Inflation on Housing, Unemployment and the S&P 500

 ## **Project Overview**